-- The IT system name and the name of the program office that owns the IT system. - The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission. - The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+The Real Time Location System (RTLS) is a biomedical system owned by the Veterans health Administration (VHA). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+Used by Veterans Affairs (VA) Medical Center employees to locate medical equipment throughout their facility.
+RTLS capabilities may include other functionalities such as the tracking of supplies, instruments, files, staff, patients and deceased remains. - C. Who is the owner or control of the IT system or project?
+RTLS Program Office - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?